 Tension rods offer a simple way to hang curtains without damaging walls.
 You can find these affordable rods at many stores or online.

 To use them, measure your window frame.
 Get a rod slightly longer than the width.
+Put your curtains on the rod, then stretch it between the sides of the frame.

 Make sure the rod is level.
 Adjust the tension until it’s snug.
 Your curtains will stay in place without any holes in the wall.